 In a world where prices are usually going up, the difference in your taxes between LIFO and FIFO can be startling.
 When prices are rising, companies that use LIFO will record higher inventory expenses and lower earnings compared with companies that use FIFO.
 That means lower taxes, too.

 The Obama administration wants to join the rest of the world in forbidding LIFO accounting.
 The White House made the proposal part of a loophole-closing package and had hoped that Republicans would be able to convince themselves that the change didn’t constitute a tax increase.
 This seemingly minor tweak to the rules would raise about $53 billion in new revenue by 2016, according to the Treasury Department.

 The business community, naturally, is opposed -- especially manufacturers, oil and gas companies, and other businesses that carry large inventories.
-In 2010, about 12 percent of the companies on the S&P 500 Index had a total of $62 billion in LIFO reserves, which represent the difference between inventory valued at LIFO and an alternative method such as FIFO.
+In 2010, about of the companies on the S&P 500 Index had a total of $62 billion in LIFO reserves, which represent the difference between inventory valued at LIFO and an alternative method such as FIFO.